flashcarts/nds-index/_card/n5-ds.md

 website: https://web.archive.org/web/20120603014114/http://www.dsn5.com/
 ---

 This flashcart is a clone of the OG R4SDHC and thus has the same 4GB SDHC card limitation.
+This cart requires it's `_AX_MENU.DAT` file to boot up regardless of the kernel used.

 ### Setup Instructions (YSMenu)

 1. [Format the SD card you are using to FAT32](https://wiki.hacks.guide/wiki/Formatting_an_SD_card)
 1. Download RetroGameFan YSMenu Fork 7.06
-1. Download the N5 1.32 Kernel
 1. Extract the YSMenu .7z you downloaded using 7-zip or similar, then go into the `R4-Clone YSMenu` folder.
 1. From this folder, copy the following files/folders to your SD card root.
     - `Games` folder